• Skip to primary navigation

 Green Chili Stew with Pork

-A tasty one-pot green chile stew with tender pulled pork, flavorful green chile broth, potatoes, and hominy.
-So very good!
+A tasty one-pot green chili pork stew recipe with fork-tender pulled pork, potatoes, and hominy - in a flavorful green chile broth.
+So VERY good!

 5 from 1 vote